joe-damore/sofa/README.md

 $ yarn bootstrap
 ```

-This command may take a few minutes to execute.
+The bootstrap command may take a few minutes to execute.
 It is equivalent to executing `yarn install && yarn build` in each child Sofa project directory.